nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch is lower than the respective amount(s) sent.
 If holder does not hold any tokens of type `token_id`, holder's balance is interpreted as zero.

-Transfer implementations must apply permission policy logic.
-If permission logic rejects a transfer, the whole MUST fail.
+Transfer implementations MUST apply permission policy logic.
+If permission logic rejects a transfer, the whole operation MUST fail.

+Transfer operation MUST update token owners balances exactly how it is specified by its parameters.
+Transfer operation should not try to adjust transfer amounts and/or try to add/remove additional transfers like transaction fees.

 FA2 does NOT specify an interface for mint and burn operations.
 However, if an FA2 token contract implements mint and burn operations, it MUST apply permission